ilyaliao/eslint-plugin-unimport-components/README.md

 ## Usages

+### With Nuxt

+You can use the [nuxt-eslint-auto-components-import](https://github.com/ilyaliao/nuxt-eslint-auto-components-import) module directly, which integrates this plugin.

+> Suggested to use with [nuxt-eslint-auto-explicit-import](https://github.com/antfu/nuxt-eslint-auto-explicit-import)

+### Setup Manually

 Refer to [this file](./eslint.config.ts), where you can setup file paths and use it to insert imports.

 ## Credits